-Even a new ENERGY STAR® certified HVAC system, like a new car, will decline in performance without regular tune-ups.
-A contract ensures that your HVAC contractor will provide "pre-season" tune-ups before each cooling and heating season.
-You save energy and money, and your system may last years longer with minimal costs for yearly maintenance fees.
+Even a new ENERGY STAR® certified HVAC system, like a new car, can decline in performance without regular tune-ups.
+Consider a regular maintenance contract, which typically includes "pre-season" tune-ups before each cooling and heating season.
+Regular professional maintenance can help you save energy and cut costs.
+Plus, your system may last years longer.

-New filters usually only cost a few dollars.
-Dirty filters cost more to use, overwork the equipment and result in lower indoor air quality.
+New filters can only cost a few dollars.
+Dirty filters may cost more to use, overwork the equipment and result in lower indoor air quality.

 During hot seasons, block direct heat from sunshine on the east side and especially the west side of the facility.
 Depending on your facility, options such as solar screens, solar films, awnings and vegetation can help keep facilities cooler.
 Over time, trees can attractively shade the facility and help clean the air.
 Interior curtains or drapes can help, but it's best to prevent the summer heat from getting past the glass and inside.
 During cold seasons, with the sun low in the south, unobstructed southern windows can contribute additional heat during the day.

-Instead of relying on manual adjustments, install a climate control system that adjusts according to the patterns of your business.
+Instead of relying on manual adjustments, look into a climate control system that adjusts according to the patterns of your business.
 New systems will automatically adjust the temperature a few degrees in either direction as they learn your schedule, plus they are usually accessible through a mobile device so that you can program or adjust them from anywhere.
-Options such as the Reliant Business Smart Controls plan will give you control of multiple locations at once and alert you about system performance issues.

 Caulking and weather stripping let you manage your ventilation, which is the deliberate, controlled exchange of stuffy inside air for fresher outdoor air.
 To learn more about indoor air quality in your facility, visit the Environmental Protection Agency's website on indoor air quality.